Steps in the Single IRB Review Process for Initial Applications

 - Provide UW specific materials.
 If there are materials that will be specific to the UW site (such as consent forms or assent materials), make sure to upload those to the Local Site Documents SmartForm.

 HSD assesses the application

-The application will be assigned to HSD’s new Team S, which specializes in review of multi-institutional research.
-Because sIRB review can be complex, HSD will assess every incoming study that involves another institution to identify:
+The application will be assigned to HSD’s Team S, which specializes in review of multi-institutional research.
+Because sIRB review can be complex, HSD will assess every non-exempt incoming application that involves another institution to identify: